Whisper Boy Sings!

-Whisper Boy is written by Claire Everton, a music teacher of many years who has also performed in children's musical theatre.
-Aimed at children aged 6 to 10, Whisper Boy highlights both the adventure that can be found in learning to sing, and the delight awaiting those who find their true voice.
+Whisper Boy Sings! is written by Claire Everton, a voice teacher of many years who has also performed in children’s musical theatre.
+Aimed at children aged 6 to 10, Whisper Boy Sings! highlights both the adventure that can be found in learning to sing and the delight awaiting those who find their true voice.

 Educational & Entertaining!